Gökgöl Cave: Hydrology

 The cave, which shows a polycyclic character in terms of its formation, has three different hydrological zones.
 The vadose zone, which was formed in the first development phase, is completely dry except for water dripping from the ceiling.
 The existence of a subterranean river even during dry seasons is known in the main gallery beyond the great collapse chamber and in the auxiliary galleries, which are of active and semi active characteristics.
 Water coming from inside the cave merges at the entrance of the great collapse chamber, vanishes in the active main gallery and joins Erçek Creek.
 During rainy periods, water enters and forms pools on the cave floor of the section between the entrance and the siphon.
 Part of these waters start flowing and pour out of the second mouth after running through the sinkholes in the entrance chamber.
-The siphon at the end of the collapse chamber has no outlet, and so this gets flooded during wet weather, and passages become blocked.
+The siphon at the end of the collapsed chamber has no outlet, and so this gets flooded during wet weather, and passages become blocked.